Wildling (film)

-Wildling is a 2018 American horror-fantasy film directed by Fritz Böhm and starring Liv Tyler, Bel Powley, Brad Dourif, Collin Kelly-Sordelet, Mike Faist, and James LeGros.
-The screenplay was co-written by Böhm and Florian Eder.
-The plot follows Anna, a blossoming teenager who uncovers the dark secret behind her traumatic childhood.
-The film premiered at South by Southwest on March 10, 2018 and has received favorable reviews.
-It was released in the United States in select theaters and on video on demand on April 13, 2018, by IFC Films under their IFC Midnight brand.
+Wildling is a 2018 American horror fantasy film written and directed by Fritz Böhm in his feature directorial debut, from a screenplay by Böhm and Florian Eder.
+It stars Liv Tyler, Bel Powley, Brad Dourif, Collin Kelly-Sordelet, Mike Faist, and James LeGros.
+The film follows a teenage girl who uncovers a dark secret behind her traumatic childhood in the fictional Onatah County.

+Wildling premiered at South by Southwest on March 10, 2018, and was released in the United States in select theaters and on video on demand on April 13, 2018.
+The film received positive reviews, with Powley's performance earning critical praise.

 Plot

-Anna spends her childhood confined in an attic bedroom by the man she believes is her father.
-He tells her that a child-eating monster called the Wildling roams the woods.
-When Anna reaches puberty, "Daddy" begins giving Anna daily injections of leuprorelin to prevent her body from maturing, explaining that he is treating her "illness."
-Anna suffers terrible side effects from the injections and asks "Daddy" to kill her.
-"Daddy" cannot bring himself to shoot her and instead turns the gun on himself.
+In Onatah County, Anna spends her childhood confined to an attic by her father, who warns her of a child-eating monster called "The Wildling" roaming the forest.
+When Anna reaches puberty, "Daddy" gives Anna daily injections of leuprorelin, explaining that he is treating her "illness."
+The injections, which prevents her body from maturing, causes painful side effects from the injections.
+When Anna asks Daddy to kill her, Daddy cannot bring himself to shoot her and instead shoots himself.

-Anna awakens in a hospital.
-"Daddy" has survived but is in intensive care.
-Anna accepts the offer of sheriff Ellen Cooper to temporarily stay at her home.
-She befriends Ellen's brother Ray and attends the local high school.
-Now free of leuprorelin, Anna enters puberty.
-She develops superhuman hearing and feels drawn to the forest and the Northern Lights.
+Anna awakens in hospital.
+Sheriff Ellen Cooper tells her that Daddy has survived, but is in critical condition.
+Anna temporarily stays at Ellen's home until her relatives can be identified and located.
+She befriends Ellen's younger brother Ray and attends high school with him.
+When Anna finally enters puberty, she develops superhuman hearing and feels drawn to the forest and the Northern Lights.
+A DNA test reveals that Daddy is not Anna's biological father.

-A DNA test reveals that "Daddy" is not Anna's biological father.
-Ray takes Anna to a party where they share a brief romantic moment.
-Anna's mouth suddenly begins bleeding.
-After rushing to the bathroom, she loses some teeth.
-Anna flees out the window.
-Outside, local bully Lawrence tries to rape her and she rips out his throat with her teeth.
-Confused and frightened, Anna realizes that sharper teeth are pushing out her human teeth and her nails are slowly becoming claw-like.
+Ray takes Anna to a party.
+They share a brief kiss before Ray notices that Anna's mouth is bleeding.
+After rushing to the bathroom, Anna loses several teeth and flees out the window.
+Local bully Lawrence finds her in the woods.
+He strips off her dress and tries to rape her, but she rips out his throat with her teeth.
+Confused and frightened, Anna realizes that sharper teeth are pushing out her human teeth, and her nails are slowly becoming claw-like.

-In the woods, she encounters a one-eyed outdoorsman in a wolf pelt.
-He tells her that he has not seen one of her kind since the town conducted "the purge" sixteen years ago.
-He tells her she will find her mother in a nearby cavern.
-Anna discovers a fanged skull with a bullet hole in the forehead.
-Anna suddenly remembers "Daddy" shooting her mother.
-"Daddy", who was participating in the purge, could not bring himself to shoot the human-looking baby Anna and instead he hid her away.
+Stumbling around half-naked, Anna encounters a one-eyed outdoorsman.
+He tells her that he has not seen one of her kind since the townspeople conducted "the purge" sixteen years ago.
+He also explains that she will find her mother in a nearby cave.
+There, Anna discovers a fanged skull with a bullet hole in the forehead.
+She suddenly remembers "Daddy" shooting her mother during the purge.
+"Daddy" could not bring himself to kill baby Anna and instead raised her as his daughter and kept her hidden from the outside world.